tobert/tobert.github.io/src/pages/cassandra_tuning_guide.md

 ---
 id: "als-cassandra-21-tuning-guide"
-title: "Al's Cassandra 2.1 tuning guide"
+title: "Amy's Cassandra 2.1 tuning guide"
-abstract: "Al's Cassandra 2.1 tuning guide"
+abstract: "Amy's Cassandra 2.1 tuning guide"
 tags: ["tuning", "technical", "cassandra", "java"]
 pubdate: 2015-09-24T19:00:00Z
 autoidx: false
 ---

-Al's Cassandra 2.1 Tuning Guide (2015)
+Amy's Cassandra 2.1 Tuning Guide (2015)

+# Personal Note

+I really appreciate all the folks who have told me that this guide helped them in some way.
+I'm happy to hear that.

+I've pushed this small update to change my name from Albert to Amy and haven't changed anything else at this point.
+I'm also leaving the URL the same because some folks have it bookmarked and I don't mind my old name being around so long as folks call me Amy from now on :)

 # Assumptions